SaraElwatany/Speech-and-voice-recognition/README.md

 ## Note
 - Don't forget to modify the paths present in the main.py to match your own.
-- The "svm1" and "svm2" files were only for our own trials and has nothing to do with running the project
+- The "svm1.py" and "svm2.py" files were only for our own tests and has nothing to do with running the project.

-## Requirements
+## Languages Used
 - Python
+- HTML
+- CSS

 ## How to run
 - Clone the repository